Siddhi-kothekar/nlp_book-IR---Recommender/README.md

 1. **Book Recommendation System**: Content-based filtering using KeyBERT for keyword extraction, TF-IDF vectorization, and cosine similarity to recommend books based on their descriptions, authors, and themes.

-2. **Amazon Product Recommendation System**: Information retrieval and recommendation system using Sentence Transformers, FAISS indexing, and sentiment analysis to recommend products based on user reviews.

 ### Key Features